immunogenomics/amp_phase1_ra/README.md

 `data/` has Excel sheets with sample metadata and RData files with processed data ready for analysis.

-`R/` has code for analysis and creating figures.
+`R/` has code for analysis and creating figures:

 + Classify tissue samples using Mahalanobis distance: `R/optimal_lymphocyte_threshold.R`